tracking-exposed/youtube.tracking.exposed/content/impact.md

 description: Statistics build on what we are collecting; Aggregated information to keep in check our system and our relevance
 draft: false

-og_title: "ytTREX - impact"
+og_title: "ytTREX - usage statistics"
 og_type: "website"
 og_image: "http://youtube.tracking.exposed/yttrex-logo.jpg"
 og_url: "https://youtube.tracking.exposed/impact"
-og_description: "impact analysis, active users, collected content. we don't do full open-data, but you can ask for more as long as is privacy preserving"
+og_description: "impact analysis, active users, collected content.
+Open-data as long as is privacy preserving"
 ---

 <!-- the graphs are appended in the 'div'. the ID #impression-graph is referenced in hugo-theme-trex/layouts/c3app/single.html -->